ConfirmForgotPassword

 Required: No

-The confirmation code sent by a user's request to retrieve a forgotten password.
+The confirmation code from your user's request to reset their password.
 For more information, see ForgotPassword.

 Type: String